-Bertrand et al. (2019, B19) addressed Pluto's climate with both the N2 and CH4 volatile cycles.
+Bertrand et al. (2019, henceforth B19) addressed Pluto's climate with both the N2 and CH4 volatile cycles.
 Surface units are treated as either volatile-free, N2-rich with 0.5% CH4, or pure CH4.
 In reality, the CH4 mixing ratio within N2-rich ice was observed to vary with location on Pluto (Protopapa et al. 2017), which is not tracked by this model.
 As described in Section 3.4.1, this simplification should have little effect on the calculated N2 or CH4 mass fluxes over N2-rich areas or the CH4 mass fluxes over CH4-rich areas.
-N2 fluxes over CH4-rich areas is more problematic.
-For condensation, the model simply assumes that a cold CH4rich area can become a N2 condensation site when the temperature is low enough, at which point the area is modeled as N2-rich.
+However, N2 fluxes over CH4-rich areas is more problematic.
+For condensation, the model simply assumes that a cold CH4-rich area can become a N2 condensation site when the temperature is low enough, at which point the area is modeled as N2-rich.
 N2 sublimation from CH4-rich areas is not modeled.
 B19 explored the complex ways in which modeled changes in surface albedos, emissivities and thermal inertias affected volatile transport, surface distributions, and atmospheric pressure and composition.
 B19 presented a variety of runs to show the range of modeled outcomes; in Meza et al. (2019), runs were fine-tuned (e.g., in N2 albedo) to match the occultation record.

-This work demonstrates the challenge of how to explain the observed wide-spread presence of CH_4 outside of Sputnik Planitia, as models such as this predict that CH_4 would accumulate in Sputnik Planitia on the timescale of several Myr if CH_4 were allowed to condense into Sputnik Planitia.
+This work demonstrates the challenge of how to explain the observed widespread presence of CH_4 outside of Sputnik Planitia, as models such as B19 predict that CH_4 would accumulate in Sputnik Planitia on the timescale of several Myr if CH_4 were allowed to condense into Sputnik Planitia.
 The mechanism for preventing all the CH_4 from accumulating into Sputnik Planitia is unknown, but Bertrand et al. (2019) speculate that the mixing state of the upper layers of the volatiles may be responsible (Section 3.4).
-It may also be related to the cycle of net N_2 into or out of Sputnik Planitia on mega-seasonal timescales (Bertrand et al. 2018, 2019).
+It may also be related to the cycle of net N_2 into or out of Sputnik Planitia over Milankovitch cycles (Bertrand et al. 2018, 2019).

-One initial state in B19 was with N2 ice filling Sputnik Planitia basin, with a 4-meter thick layer of CH4 ice covering the entire globe.
-This was particularly applicable to long-term trends, including several Milankovitch cycles.
-An alternate initial state (Fig 15-XX, panel 1) also began with N2 in Sputnik Planitia, but included an infinite reservoir of CH4 roughly at the latitudes of the Bladed Terrains (excluding Cthulhu).
+One initial state in B19 began with N2 ice filling Sputnik Planitia basin, and with a 4-meter thick layer of CH4 ice covering the entire globe.
+This was particularly applicable to long-term trends, including over a timespan of several Milankovitch cycles.
+An alternate initial state also began with N2 in Sputnik Planitia, but included an infinite reservoir of CH4 roughly at the latitudes of the Bladed Terrains (excluding Cthulhu).
 This initial state represented the Bladed Terrains as a perennial CH4 source.
 These runs allowed different CH4 albedos for equatorial CH4 vs. CH4 at mid-latitudes or the poles, and are particularly applicable to the current Pluto season or Milankovitch cycle.
+The results of these model runs are described in Section 5.2 (Milankovitch cycles) and 5.3 (Seasonal cycles).